focusreactive/storybook-graphql-quick-start/README.md

 you can use npm as well

-As soon as Storybook is builded open http://localhost:6006/ your browser
+As soon as Storybook is builded open http://localhost:6006/ in your browser

 Now you are ready to switch to your GraphQL endpoint and start writing your own queries